This page explains the special terms used in TiDB Lightning's logs, monitoring, configurations, and documentation.

 Back end is the destination where TiDB Lightning sends the parsed result.
 Also spelled as "backend".

-See TiDB Lightning Backends for details.
+See TiDB Lightning architecture for details.

 TiDB Lightning continuously saves its progress into a local file or a remote database while importing.
 This allows it to resume from an intermediate state should it crashes in the process.
 See the Checkpoints section for details.